radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 RadiantOne includes a couple of tools designed to assist administrators with creating views containing unique lists of identities.
 The Data Analysis tool helps discover data quality issues and identify ideal attributes to base correlation rules on.
 The Global Identity Builder tool guides administrators through the identity integration and correlation process.
 For more information on the tools, please see the sections below.

+>[!note]
->[!note] for step-by-step instructions on using the tools, please see the Global Identity Builder Guide and RadiantOne Data Analysis Guide.
+>For step-by-step instructions on using the tools, please see the Global Identity Builder Guide and RadiantOne Data Analysis Guide.

 ### Global Identity Builder